Stonehenge, Queensland (Toowoomba Region)

+Geography

+Stonehenge Road enters the locality from the north-east (Leyburn) and exits to the south-west (Kooroongarra).

+Bringalily State Forest is in the south-west corner of the locality, extending into the neighbouring locality of Canning Creek.
+Apart from this protected area, the land use is predominantly grazing on native vegetation with a small amount of crop growing.

 History

 The locality was named after a relatively small pastoral run established by Herbert Evans in the 1840s.
 The name relates to rock formations near the homestead.

 Stonehenge was opened for selection on 17 April 1877; 43 sqmi were available.